milind-windsurf/pensando-elk/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via [issue](https://gitlab.com/pensando/tbd/elastic/pensando-elk/-/issues) or
-[service-desk email](mailto://contact-project+pensando-tbd-elastic-pensando-elk-25427733-issue-@incoming.gitlab.com) before making a change.
+When contributing to this repository, please first discuss the change you wish to make via [issue](https://github.com/amd/pensando-elk/issues) before making a change.
 Other methods of communication with the owners of this repository may, or may not, be followed up on (like direct emails or slack msgs) and your idea/fix may be lost in the ether.

 Please note we have a code of conduct, please follow it in all your interactions with the project.